NegativeNancy/Advent-of-Code/README.md

 # Advent-of-Code
- Personal collection of solution for the Advent of Code puzzles
+ Personal collection of solution for the Advent of Code puzzles.

+ Collections are sorted by year, where each year has its own branch.